Intact Genomics RNase Inhibitor is a 49.8 KDa recombinant protein of murine origin which specifically inhibits RNases A, B and C

 RNase inhibitors are commonly used to inhibit and control RNase contaminants in enzymatic manipulations of RNA.
 Intact Genomics RNase Inhibitor is a 49.8 KDa recombinant protein of murine origin which specifically inhibits RNases A, B and C by binding noncovalently in a 1:1 ratio with high affinity.
 Moreover, it does not inhibit polymerase activity when used with Taq DNA Polymerase, Reverse Transcriptase.
-RNase Inhibitor from Murine is resistance to oxidation compared to the human/porcine RNase inhibitors as it lacks the pair of cysteines found in the human/porcine versions.
+This Inhibitor from Murine is resistance to oxidation compared to the human/porcine inhibitors as it lacks the pair of cysteines found in the human/porcine versions.
 In addition, it is stable at less than 1 mM DTT concentration.

 The physical purity of this enzyme is ≥98% as assessed by SDS-PAGE with Coomassie® blue staining (Fig. 1).

 E. coli strain expressing recombinant RNase Inhibitor gene from mouse.

 - cDNA synthesis

 - In vitro transcription/translation

 - RNA labeling

 One unit is defined as the amount of the Murine Inhibitor is required to inhibit the activity of 5 ng of RNase A by 50%.